Amyotrophic Lateral Sclerosis (ALS)

 How is it treated?

 There is no cure for ALS, but treatment can help you stay strong and independent for as long as possible.
-It can also help you avoid other problems from ALS.
 For example:

 A medicine called riluzole (Rilutek) may prolong survival by about 2 months.2 But it doesn't improve symptoms or quality of life in ways that people with ALS, their caregivers, or their doctors have been able to notice.
 Most people tolerate riluzole very well, but it can cause side effects, including nausea, vomiting, weakness, dizziness, and coughing.
-Treatment with riluzole is also expensive, and it may not help some people.
+Treatment with riluzole is also expensive.

 What decisions will you face as ALS progresses?